 How to Improve Your Memory: The Amazing Memory Kit Review

 Having spent almost four months blogging about health I just realized I’ve missed out a very important topic: memory.
 We all know that to keep our bodies fit and healthy we should get physical exercise and have a salad a day.
 But what about memory?
 Most of us think that loosing our memories is just something that goes hand-in-hand with getting older, but it doesn’t have to be that way.
-If you want to learn how to improve you’re memory you’ll be pleasd to know that there are some memory techniques that can be learnt.
-Bear in mind hower that your memory won’t magically improve over night.
+If you want to learn how to improve you’re memory you’ll be pleased to know that there are some memory techniques that can be learnt.
+Bear in mind however that your memory won’t magically improve over night.
 You really need to work at improving your memory over time, it will happen, you just need some patience.

 The Amazing Memory Kit

 My mum bought The Amazing Memory Kit: Everything You Need to Improve Your Memory! a couple of years ago and, surprise surprise, forgot to use it.
 So over the weekend I decided to drag it out and check it over.
-The creator is Dominic O’Brien who has won the Wold Memory Championships eight times for being able to recall an amazing amount of information.
+The creator is Dominic O’Brien who has won the World Memory Championships eight times for being able to recall an amazing amount of information.
 He always believed that he was a slow learner however after seeing someone recall 52 playing cards in the correct order he decided to investigate a way of remembering better.

 The kit includes a 63-page book which describes the various techniques of improving memory; a Magical Memory Journey Mapbook; a Memory Wheel and Memory Cards.